magic/test/README.md

 update dependencies

 #### 0.1.32
-tests now work on windows \o/
+* tests now work on windows \o/
+* uncaught errors will cause tests to fail with process.exit(1)

 #### 0.1.33 - unreleased
 ...